 “An enchanting elixir of sounds based on new Armenian folk

 and centuries-old poetry”—KEXP

 For the first time, we’ve captured the energy of The Naghash Ensemble live in concert.
-We're releasing the recording as a digital download directly from our store, so you’ll have the music immediately, and you’ll be supporting this unique musical group.

 “The spiritual beauty of the music provokes a mix of joy and ecstasy”